gradle/gradle/design-docs/tooling-api-improvements.md

     - The action requests an unknown model.
     - The action is compiled for Java 6 but the build runs with Java 5.

-## Story: Tooling API build action iterates over the projects of build
+## Story: Tooling API build action requests a tooling model for a Gradle project

 1. Add a new `GradleBuild` model which contains information about which projects are included in the build.
+2. Add a new `BasicGradleProject` type to provide basic structural information about a project.
-2. Extend `BuildController` to add methods to query a model for a given project.
+3. Extend `BuildController` to add methods to query a model for a given project.
+4. Change `ProjectConnnection.getModel(type)` and `BuildController.getModel(type)` to return only build-level models.
+5. Change `BuildController.getModel(project, type)` to return only project-level models.

     interface GradleBuild {